October 2018Designer Spotlight: 855 Brannan Apartments Rooftop Community Space

 Just like your car, powder coated metal furniture is finished in a coating process that prevents corrosion, even when exposed to rain, snow, and ice.
 Polyester paint powders are the most durable, and are the gold standard for outdoor furniture.
-Scratches can also be fixed easily on these finishes; simply fill in with a color-matched epoxy paint.
+Scratches can also be fixed easily on these finishes; by repainting your powder coated aluminum patio furniture; simply fill in with a color-matched epoxy paint.

-Learning how to care for outdoor furniture made from powder coated metal furniture is simple: give it a regular wipe-down with water and a mild soap or detergent.
+Learning how to care for patio furniture made from powder coated aluminum is simple: give it a regular wipe-down with water and a mild soap or detergent.
 In coastal areas, where the salty air can speed corrosion, clean your furniture at least once a month.

 Stainless steel is a great choice for outdoor use, on everything from modern outdoor benches to bar stools.
 But without proper care, stainless steel won’t stay quite as blemish-free as its name suggests.
 It’s important to reduce the buildup of dirt and other substances, especially salt, that might be carried through the air or inadvertently transferred by human use, and cause dullness, spotting, or deterioration.

 Keep your stainless steel furniture in tip-top shape by regularly removing stains with dishwashing or other mild detergent mixed with water.
-For stubborn stains, apply stainless steel cleaner to a soft cloth or nylon sponge and scrub — in the same direction as the “hairline” surface— until the marks disappear.
+For stubborn stains like how to remove water stains from metal tables or chairs, apply stainless steel cleaner to a soft cloth or nylon sponge and scrub — in the same direction as the “hairline” surface— until the marks disappear.
 Wash the remainder of the stainless steel surface with soap and water, rinse with clean water, and dry with a soft cloth.

 Not all stainless steel cleaners are created equal!
 Avoid any that are acid-, chloride-, or sodium hydroxide-based.
 Also, metal brushes are not your stainless steel furniture’s friends.
 Use only nylon material, such as 3M Scotch-Brite pads, if you need some gentle scrubbing action.